apache/cordova-lib/cordova-lib/templates/hooks-README.md

 -->
 # Cordova Hooks

-This directory may contain scripts used to customize cordova commands.
-This directory used to exist at `.cordova/hooks`, but has now been moved to the project root.
-Any scripts you add to these directories will be executed before and after the commands corresponding to the directory name.
-Useful for integrating your own build systems or integrating with version control systems.
-Hook scripts can also be defined in `config.xml` and `plugins/.../plugin.xml` and will be run serially in the following order:
+Cordova Hooks represent special scripts which could be added by application and plugin developers or even by your own build system  to customize cordova commands.
+Hook scripts could be defined by adding them to the special predefined folder (`/hooks`) or via configuration files (`config.xml` and `plugin.xml`) and run serially in the following order:
-* Application hooks from `.cordova/hooks`;
 * Application hooks from `/hooks`;
 * Application hooks from `config.xml`;
 * Plugin hooks from `plugins/.../plugin.xml`.

 __Remember__: Make your scripts executable.

-## Ways to define hooks
-### Hook Directories
-The following subdirectories of `.cordova/hooks` and `/hooks` will be used for hooks:
+__Note__: `.cordova/hooks` directory is also supported for backward compatibility, but we don't recommend using it as it is deprecated.

+## Supported hook types
+The following hook types are supported:

     after_build/
     after_compile/